-If you land in Zürich and walk through the airport to exit, you may see a very witty advertising where it is written “Welcome to Zürich, a pretty little suburb of Schaffhausen”, so why not Visit Schaffhausen?
+If you land in Zürich and walk through the airport to exit, you may see very witty advertising where it is written ‘Welcome to Zürich, a pretty little suburb of Schaffhausen’, so why not Visit Schaffhausen?
 I love it.
 I like then smaller cities do a little trolling and love their own small city.
 It’s a perfect little town for doing a day trip with your family.
 Here are some interesting ideas for a perfect day trip to Schaffhausen from Zurich.

 Before heading to the destination, I think it is always good to have some facts about the city, then the trip can get more interesting and meaningful.

-Schaffhausen population is over 36 000 and always growing, it is a rich nice humble beautiful Swiss city.
+The population is over 36,000 and always growing, it is a rich and nice humble beautiful Swiss city.

 Already back in the 11th century this city already started to make their own coins (meaning that the city was already formed), but the full city rights with all its perks Schaffhausen got back in the 13th century.